lirralirra/Module21_deep-learning-challenge/README.md

 Recommendation for Alternative Model:

-A random forest classifier or gradient boosting machine (e.g., XGBoost) could be used.
+A gradient boosting machine (e.g., XGBoost) could be used.
 These models often perform well with structured data and provide feature importance insights.

 Rationale: Tree-based models handle categorical data and non-linear relationships effectively and might achieve